【Nigiri sushi: Kai】

 What is Mirugai?

-Markets often call this shellfish ‘mirugai’ but the official name is ‘mirukui’.
+Markets often call this shellfish ‘mirugai,’ but the official name is ‘mirukui’.
 Mirukui dwell in sandy places in waters about 10 to 50 m deep in inner bays from Hokkaido down to Kyushu.
-The name is said to have come from green sea fingers (called “miru” in Japanese) that often stuck to shellfish’s siphon so it looked like it was eating the seaweed.
+The name is said to have come from green sea fingers (called “miru” in Japanese) that often stuck to shellfish’s siphons, making them look like they were eating the seaweed.

 What does Mirugai (Keen's gaper) sushi taste like?